AOSC-Dev/website-2023/README.md

 oma install nodejs
 ```

-Then, build and serve the website locally:
+Then, build and preview the website locally:

 ```
-npm run build
+npm run generate
-node .output/server/index.mjs
+npm run preview
 ```

 Submitting news
 ---

-All news articles are written in Markdown and stored in `/content/news`, with
+All news articles are written in Markdown and stored in `/content/{language}/news`, with
-extra assets (images, etc.) stored in `/assets/...`.
+extra assets (images, etc.) stored in `/public/...`.
 All assets should be
-referenced from the site (`/assets/...`, not `https://...`).
+referenced from the site (`/...`, not `https://...`).

 News articles should contain a header: